 "Declaring bankruptcy is a difficult choice for any American, and that option should be assessed using an accurate depiction of a person's income and financial standing.
 Our National Guard members and reservists must not be penalized for any active duty pay should financial calamity force them to file for Chapter 7 bankruptcy," said Durbin.
-"With the National Guard and Reservists Debt Relief Extension Act having received the stamp of approval from both the House and the Senate, I urge President Biden to swiftly sign the bill into law."
+"Now that the National Guard and Reservists Debt Relief Extension Act bares President Biden's signature, the legislation can support service members going through financial difficulty."

-"I'm proud this measure supporting members of the National Guard and Reserves passed the U.S. Senate," said Graham.
+"I'm proud this measure supporting members of the National Guard and Reserves was signed into law," said Graham.
 "Providing relief for these service members who served their country while on active duty is an issue both sides can embrace."